The environmental impact, carbon emissions and sustainability of computing in the ATLAS experiment: General site actions

 When constructing a new data center, the main consideration is the change in PUE.
 This change leads to a simple relationship for the amortization of a building by comparing the total carbon footprint of the construction of the building to the footprint of the power consumption of the building.
 The carbon saved per year can be written as:

 where $\Delta\textrm{PUE}$ is the change in the PUE from the old to the new building, $\textrm{PUE}_\textrm{old}$ is the PUE of the old data center, $\textrm{Power}$ is the annual power draw of the old building, and $\textrm{GCI}$ is the power grid carbon intensity.
 This can be compared to the total building construction carbon footprint to estimate the number of years before a new data center ``pays off.''
-This assumes that the computing hardware is simply moved from the old building to the new building (generally true) rather than buying entirely new hardware, and that the carbon cost of transportation between the two buildings is small (generally true because of the short distances between the two).
+This assumes that the computing hardware is simply moved from the old building to the new building rather than buying entirely new hardware, and that the carbon cost of transportation between the two buildings is small (generally true because of the short distances between the two).
+In some cases, particularly for significant expansions of computing resources, entirely new computing hardware is purchased.
+This misses the opportunity for carbon savings, but often is justified by other considerations (e.g.~the importance of hardware uniformity in the new data center).

 Typical large modern data centers include around 10~000~m$^2$ of floor space.
 The GCI varies significantly by country; for French power in 2024 (similar to what CERN uses) generation cost 0.033~kgCO$_2$eq/kWh; for California in 2024 it was about 0.227~kgCO$_2$eq/kWh, typical in the USA~\cite{ElectricityMaps}.
 Power draw for a large modern data center is typically around 5~MW.
 Some examples of annual carbon savings for a new data center are: